 Subsection 72(iii) of the Constitution expressly prohibits diminution of a judge's remuneration while the judge remains in office.
 In order to ensure that this provision is complied with, subsection 7(5C) of the Act specifies that judges' remuneration increases are not payable until after the relevant disallowance periods have passed.
 The increase will then be backdated to the operative date.
-The Disallowance period for the new Principal Determination 2016/17, which increases Judges remuneration from 1 January 2017, is not expected to commence until sometime after parliament resumes in February 2017.
+The Disallowance period for the new Principal Determination 2016/17, which increases Judges remuneration from 1 January 2017, has now passed the disallowance period.

 For related offices - such as the Chief Executives of the courts and non-judicial tribunal members - the increase can be paid from the date of effect of the determination.
 If the determination is subsequently disallowed, those office holders do not have to repay any additional remuneration they have received.
 However, their pay will revert to the previous level from the date of disallowance.